apichlkostner/CarND-Behavioral-Cloning-P3/README.md

 * Extra samples of critical situations were created by driving the simulator manually
 * A good working model was used to drive the simulator and videos of the result were recorded

-[//]: # (Image References)

-[image1]: ./examples/placeholder.png "Model Visualization"
-[image2]: ./images/simulator_manual.jpg "Simulator manual"
-[image3]: ./images/simulator_autonomous.jpg "Simulator autonomous"
-[image4]: ./images/difficult_situation_track1_01.jpg "Difficult situation"
-[image5]: ./images/difficult_situation_track1_02.jpg "Difficult situation"
-[image6]: ./images/difficult_situation_track1_03.jpg "Difficult situation"
-[image7]: ./images/difficult_situation_track2_01.jpg "Difficult situation"
-[image12]: ./images/difficult_situation_track2_02.jpg "Difficult situation"
-[image13]: ./images/difficult_situation_track2_03.jpg "Difficult situation"
-[image14]: ./images/difficult_situation_track2_04.jpg "Difficult situation"
-[image8]: ./images/augmentation_example_01.jpg "Augmentation example"
-[image9]: ./images/augmentation_example_02.jpg "Augmentation example"
-[image10]: ./images/augmentation_example_03.jpg "Augmentation: flip"

-## Rubric Points
+## Project files
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

----
-### Files Submitted & Code Quality

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

-My project includes the following files:
+The project includes the following files:
-* model.py containing the script to create and train the model
+* model.py - creates and trains the model
-* drive.py for driving the car in autonomous mode
+* drive.py - connects to the simulator and drives the car
-* model.h5 containing a trained convolution neural network
+* model.h5 - contains the trained model
-* writeup_report.md or writeup_report.pdf summarizing the results

-#### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+* video.mp4 - the video of the autonomous drive in track 1
+* video_track2.mp4 - the video of the autonomous drive in track 2
+* README.md - this document

+## Usage of the model and the simulator

+The python script drive.py can connect to the simulator and drive the car with

 ```sh
 python drive.py model.h5
 ```

-#### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-### Model Architecture and Training Strategy
+# Model Architecture and Training Strategy

-#### 1. An appropriate model architecture has been employed
+## Base model architecture

+The model is based on the work done by a team from NVidia [1].

+A new model is created with the function `get_model(input_shape, horizon, small_net = True)` (model.py, line 192).

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+It consists of a convolutional neural network with kernel sizes of 3x3 and 5x5 and some fully connected layers.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

-#### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+As activation functions 'RelU' is used, regularization is done with 'Dropout' and 'batch normalization' is done.

+Since a relatively large neural network is done some measures to prevent overfitting are implemented:

+* Dropout between the layers
+* Data augmentation
+    * Using left and right camera
+    * Virtual camera shift to the left and the right
+* Aquisition of many samples
+    * Aquisition of samples from different two tracks
+    * Driving the tracks two times in both directions
+    * Additional data aquisition for critical situations

+To ensure that no overfitting occurs a train/validation split is done on the data with 80% training data and 20% validation data.
+Since the validation loss is lower than the training loss the measures against overfitting work.

+![Plot loss][image_plot_loss]

+The final test was done by driving the simulated car with the model and manually checking that the driving behavior is fine.

-#### 3. Model parameter tuning
+## Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The neural network is based on a network architecture which was used by a team from NVidia to drive a car in real world.
+Since for this work the model has simpler conditions in the simulator the big fully connected layers were reduced in size and one layer was removed.
+Both, the original model and the reduced model were trained and both show the same good driving behavior.

+The optimizer used was Adam so no extra parameter tuning was done.

-#### 4. Appropriate training data
+## Getting the training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+Training data was produced by driving the simulator manually with a controller.
+Using the mouse was too difficult and using only the keyboard was not accurat enough.

-For details about how I created the training data, see the next section.

-### Model Architecture and Training Strategy
+Both tracks of the simulator were used, in both two loops in both directions were driven.
+Additional corrections from wrong car trajectories were recorded and special situations like curves or difficult to detect situations on the tracks were used to have better data.

 #### 1. Solution Design Approach